Seb-Jimmink/MAKESensor/MAKE Infra/README.md

 Step 1.
 Change the server .env variables to your desire and to your machines local IPV4 IP address.

+Step 1.1 POSTGRES_DB= {Fill in with an desierd databse name}
+Step 1.2 POSTGRES_USER= (Fill in with an desierd database user name}
+Step 1.3 POSTGRES_PASSWORD= {Fill in with an desierd database user password}
+Step 1.4 POSTGRES_HOST= {Fill in a desierd database container name}
+Step 1.5 MQTT_USER= {Fill in an desierd MQTT user name}
+Step 1.6 MQTT_PASS= {Fill in an desierd MQTT user password}
+Step 1.7 API_IP= {Fill in the IPV4 IP of the machine where the server is running}
+Step 1.8 FRONTEND_IP= {Fill in the IPV4 IP of the machine where the frontend is running}

 Step 2.
 Open the server folder where the docker-compse file is located.

 Step 3.
 Run the following command 'docker compose up --build'.